-This research dealt with cheating on online exams, which if it prevails will have serious and negative consequences for the quality of learning in Australian universities and will have flow-on effects on industry and in society.
-If there are no major changes to policies ensure universities enforce strict penalties and minimise opportunities for students to engage in academic dishonesty and misconduct, the current situation will prevail.
+Academic dishonesty and misconduct have serious and negative consequences for the quality of learning in Australian universities and will have flow-on effects on industry and in society.
+If there are no major changes to policies, if universities do not enforce strict penalties and minimise opportunities for students to engage in academic dishonesty and misconduct, the current situation will prevail.